umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Deploying-Deletions/index.md

 In this article you can read about the correct way of deleting files, schema and content from your Umbraco Cloud project.

 When you have an Umbraco Cloud project, you might have several environments - including a local clone of the project.
 These environments each have their own database.
-The databases will contain references to all of your content and media, and to all of your schema files.
+The databases will contain references to all of your content and media, as well as to all of your schema files (e.g. Document Types, Templates etc).

 The databases are environment specific.
-When you deploy from one environment to another, the engine behind Umbraco Cloud will compare incoming schema files with references to these in the databases.
-If something doesn't add up - e.g. there are a mismatch between the database refenreces and the files deployed - you will see an error.
-Learn more about in the Troubleshooting section.
+When you deploy from one environment to another, the engine behind Umbraco Cloud will compare incoming schema files with references to these in the databases using both *alias* and *GUID*.
+If something doesn't add up - e.g. there is a mismatch between the database references and the files deployed - you will see an error.
+Learn more about this in the [Troubleshooting section](../../../Troubleshooting/Deployments).

-The workflow described above does not pick up deletions of content and schema - these deletions are environment specific.
+The workflow described above does not pick up deletions of content and schema from the database.
+These deletions are environment specific, which means you'll need to delete the content and / or schema on all your environments, in order to fully complete the deletion.

 ## Example scenario

-Let's say you've deleted a Document Type on your Development environment, and now you want to deploy this deletion along with some other changes you've made, to the Live environment.
+Let's say you've deleted a Document Type on your Development environment, and now you want to deploy this deletion to the Live environment, along with some other changes you've made.

-Before I deploy the changes, the Development environment will show that the following changes are ready to be deploy:
+Before you deploy the changes, the Development environment will show that the following changes are ready to be deploy:

 ![Changes ready for deployment](images/deletions-of-doctype.png)